python/devguide/committing.rst

    core developers and members of the `Python Triage Team`_ can apply labels to GitHub pull requests).

-#. **Does the PR have a label indicating that the submitter has signed the
+#. **Does the pull request have a label indicating that the submitter has signed the
    CLA?** Make sure that the contributor has signed a `Contributor Licensing Agreement`_ (CLA), unless their change has no possible intellectual property associated with it (e.g. fixing a spelling mistake in